Mel Furniss Mel Furniss

 ——

 So, Jonny asked me to speak about trusting Jesus when it’s really, really hard.
 I told him he came to the right girl, not because I’m good at trusting Jesus—LOL.
 Nope, not at all.
 I say it because I’m pretty regularly asking Jesus how to do that.
 How to trust Him when all signs point to “Don’t do that, girl!
-Trusting Jesus is foolish in this situation.”
+Trusting Jesus right now is a craaaaazy choice.”

 For those who don’t know my story, I’m a gal who lives with depression.
 I’ve had seasons of battling really dark thoughts about myself and God and everything in between.
 So my faith journey, especially in the last five years, has been a true wrestling.
 I was pretty disillusioned with faith, God, and Church back in the Covid days.
 And maybe for the first time, I asked the question, “Is there a way to believe that God is who He says He is while also… being kinda mad at Him?
 While being confused at what He’s doing…or not doing?
 How do I rejoice in the Lord always, like Philippians says, but also be honest about the very real pain I feel?
 Is it even possible to do both at once?”